speedment/speedment-doc/pages/integration.md

 A more advanced Enum Plugin is available in Speedment Enterprise.
 [Read more about that here](enterprise_enums#top).

+## Custom Traits
+This feature is available form 3.2.9 and onwards and allows entities to implement any custom interface(s).
+TBW

 {% include prev_next.html %}

 ## Questions and Discussion